Biography

 She continued her education at Baruch College – Marxe School of Public and International Affairs, deepening her expertise in public service, nonprofit management, and advocacy.
 During her time there, she helped organize hackathons focused on app development for social change, assisted the New York City Museum Educators Roundtable to improve cultural arts accessibility for underprivileged CUNY students, and contributed to initiatives with the United Nations Alliance of Civilizations.

 After witnessing friends and colleagues battle crises of addiction, mental illness, and suicide, Alexandria transitioned out of the mainstream entertainment industry, pivoting toward holistic healing.
-She holds certifications in yoga, meditation, and mindfulness, using wellness as a platform for systemic change.
+She became a Certified Holistic Healing Practitioner and holds a variety of credentials in yoga, mindfulness, meditation and martial arts.

-In 2021, she founded Choose Love Music (archived), a creative and healing startup, while serving as both the holistic health market, mindfulness industry, music industry and mental health.
-Her sound healing work has been featured at Weill Cornell Medical Center with BuddhaBooths and Cove City Sound Studios and endorsed by iZotope.
+In 2021, she founded Choose Love Music, LLC. a pandemic-born music and mindfulness entertainment startup focusing on the first ever certified holistic production methods to offer products serving both the holistic health market, mindfulness industry, and music/entertainment industry.
+Her work has been featured at Weill Cornell Medical Center with BuddhaBooths and Cove City Sound Studios and endorsed by iZotope.
 She has also collaborated with Peace Boat US and Parties for Peace, culminating in the United Nations' First World Oceans Day Music Festival.

-In 2024, systemic injustice forced the closure of Choose Love Music, the cultural and healing platform she founded.
+In 2024, systemic injustice forced the closure of Choose Love Music and induced the collapse of Alexandria’s instability.
 The experience did not simply end a venture.
 It exposed the structural vulnerabilities she had long observed across institutions.
 Rather than retreat, she documented.
-The result became her eight-chapter manifesto — a disciplined articulation of collapse, reconstruction, and the philosophical foundations of durable authority.
+The result became her eight-chapter manifesto, From Sound to Shaolin — a disciplined articulation of collapse, reconstruction, and the philosophical foundations of durable authority.

 What began as disruption became doctrine.